Yet Another Democrat Turns Down a Statewide Bid

 It continues: Jeff Bingaman in New Mexico, Joe Courtney in Connecticut, Jonathan Weinzapfel in Indiana, and now, Brad Ellsworth.

-Former U.S. Rep. Brad Ellsworth withdrew his name from Indiana Democrats’ list of prospects for next year’s …
+Former U.S. Rep. Brad Ellsworth withdrew his name from Indiana Democrats’ list of prospects for next year’s ballot on …

 Tough Year to Be a Pro-Life Democrat

 Did you think that (allegedly) pro-life Democrats would be in trouble this cycle after the health-care vote?